Tanzu-Solutions-Engineering/tanzu-ese-poc-guides/README.md

   * Stage all changes which you'd like to `commit` and `push`
 * Follow Git commit [best practices](https://cbea.ms/git-commit/)
 * A commit message can address an issue directly.
 Make use of it! `git commit -s - m "your commit message" -m "Closes: #2"`
+  * By appending `-m "Closes: #2"` to your commit, it'll automatically close it finally

 > Sign your commits!
 The e-mail address used to sign must match the e-mail address of the Git author.
 If you set your `user.name` and `user.email` git config values, you can sign your commit automatically with `git commit -s`.